Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 What funds cannot do

-If a fund applies a pre-existing condition exclusion and you believe it is incorrect, this is one of the strongest grounds for an IDR complaint and AFCA escalation.
+If a fund applies a pre-existing condition exclusion and you believe it is incorrect, this is one of the strongest grounds for an IDR complaint.
 The fund must prove the condition existed before your cover started.